- GW Home

-GW Home

 Think Sustainability.
 Think Justice.
 Make Eco-Equity.

 The Office of Sustainability and the Honey W. Nashman Center for Civic Engagement and Public Service provide a biennial opportunity to support GW students in their social entrepreneurial efforts to address environmental and social justice issues in Washington, D.C.
-Applications are due January 27, 2017.
+The application deadline has been extended to February 10, 2017.

 Read more about the first round of funding in 2015: